AmitySereavo/reusable-slide-pages/README.md

 ## What is not finished yet

-- live database-backed statistics for values like `[selfScoreMatchCount]`
 - richer feature types beyond the current number scale
 - admin/editor tools
 - loading questionnaire content from real text files instead of TS string exports